Nikolair1/EasyChat/README.md

 $ hostname

 Then, open two terminal windows.
-In the first one run ./runserver.sh
+In the first one run ./runserver.sh which will start the Django server.
-And in the second one run ./rundaphne.sh
+And in the second one run ./rundaphne.sh which will start the Daphne server running WebSockets.

-Then connect your devices to the local server by going to {hostname}:8000
+Then connect your devices to the local server by going to {hostname}:8000.

 ## Usage